petrussola/boycott-brands-supporting-war/README.md

 ## Chrome extension - Boycott brands that refuse to exit Russian market

 - This extension highlights products and brands owned by the brands in multiple online supermarkets (see below).
 It blurs the offending items and shows a warning message so you can boycott them (see screenshots below).
-- By refusing to leave the Russian market, these brands are implicitely supporting the war in Ukraine.
+- By refusing to leave the Russian market and continuing to pay their taxes there these brands are implicitely supporting the war in Ukraine.

 ### Brands refusing to leave the Russian market (see [Grades C ("Scaling Back"), D ("Buying Time") and F ("Digging In") in Yale's tracking document](https://som.yale.edu/story/2022/over-400-companies-have-withdrawn-russia-some-remain))